Shredmetal/llmtest/docs/guides/testing-hierarchy.md

     - Tests performance metrics, response quality
     - Used for optimization and model selection

+That said, we are planning on building a benchmarking system to allow you to get some metrics on how well your system is complying with behavioral specifications, planned for 0.3.0b1.

 > [!IMPORTANT]
 > Always ensure behavioral tests pass before running benchmarks.
 > A failing behavioral test indicates your application is fundamentally